aelskens/ray-ease/README.md

 Effortlessly parallelize your code by simply decorating your functions or classes with the `parallelize` decorator.
 Retrieve the results using the `retrieve_parallel_loop` function.
 This enables you to parallelize your code with Ray if it's been explicitly initialized or run it serially without any overhead from Ray.

+> [!NOTE]
+> In order to correctly decorate functions and classes when parallelizing, `ray.init(...)` should declared in your script before defining any of the decorated functions or classes.
+We recommend you to use a environment variable to initialize Ray or not when needed.

 ### Running a Task

 ```Python